 Our ability to accurately forecast performance and determine an appropriate provision and allowance for credit losses, is critical to our business and financial results.
 The allowance for credit losses is established through a provision for credit losses based on management's evaluation of the risk inherent in the portfolio, the composition of the portfolio, specific impaired Contracts and Direct Loans, and current economic conditions.
-Please see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policy" in Item 7 of this Form 10-K and "Management's Report on Internal Control over Financial Reporting" in Item 9A of this Form 10-K, both of which are incorporated herein by reference.
+Please see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policy" in Item 7 of this Form 10-K and which is incorporated herein by reference.

 There can be no assurance that our performance forecasts will be accurate.
 In periods with changing economic conditions, such as is the case currently, accurately forecasting the performance of Contract and Direct Loans is more difficult.
 Our allowance for losses is an estimate, and if actual Contract and Direct Loan losses are materially greater than our allowance for losses, or more generally, if our forecasts are not accurate, our financial position, liquidity and results of operations could be materially adversely affected.
-For example, uncertainty surrounding the full economic impact of COVID-19 on our customers has made historical information on credit losses slightly less reliable in the current environment, and there can be no assurances that we have accurately estimated loan losses.
+For example, uncertainty surrounding the continuing economic impact of COVID-19 on our customers has made historical information on credit losses slightly less reliable in the current environment, and there can be no assurances that we have accurately estimated loan losses.